linkerd/gsoc/README.md

 [what the process is]: #what-the-process-is

-In short, to get a major feature added to Linkerd, one must first get the RFC merged into the RFC repository as a markdown file.
+In short, to get a major feature added to Linkerd, one must first get the RFC merged into this repository as a markdown file.
 At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Linkerd.

 1. Fork the [GSoC repository](https://github.com/linkerd/gsoc)
 2. Copy `templates/rfc.md` to
    `rfc/year/project-name/your-github-handle.md`.
-3. Fill in the RFC, starting with `Step 1` - the proposal.
+3. Fill in the RFC, starting with `Step 1` - Problem Statement.
+This is where you demonstrate your understanding of the problem to be solved.
 4. Submit a pull request.
 As a pull request the RFC will receive feedback from the larger community, and the author should be prepared to revise it in response.